camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 ## Default Configurations

-The following default and best practice configurations are provided by the starter and can be customized or overridden if you like to.
+The following default and best practice configurations are provided by the starter and can be customized or overridden.

 ### `DefaultProcessEngineConfiguration`